foxglove/mcap/docs/specification/README.md

 - **Message**: A type of record representing a timestamped message on a channel (and therefore associated with a topic/schema).
 A message can be parsed by a reader that has also read the channel info for the channel on which the message appears.
 - **Chunk**: A record type that wraps a compressed set of channel info and message records.
 - **Attachment**: Extra data that may be included in the file, outside the chunks.
 Attachments may be quickly listed and accessed via an index at the end of the file.
 - **Index**: The format contains indexes for both messages and attachments.
 For messages, there are two levels of indexing - a **Chunk Index** at the end of the file points to chunks by offset, enabling fast location of chunks based on topic and timerange.
-A second index - the **Message Index** - after each chunk contains, for each channel in the chunk, and offset and timestamp for every message to allow fast location of messages within the decompressed chunk data.
+A second index - the **Message Index** - after each chunk contains, for each channel in the chunk, and offset and timestamp for every message to allow fast location of messages within the uncompressed chunk data.

   The attachment index at the end of the file allows for fast listing and location of attachments based on name, timestamp, or attachment type.

 ## Format Description

-An MCAP file is physically structured as a series of concatenated, type- and length-prefixed **"records"**, capped on each end with magic bytes:
+An MCAP file is physically structured as a series of concatenated **"records"**, each prefixed with a uint8 type and uint64 length, capped on each end with magic bytes:

     <MAGIC>[<record type><record len><record>...]<MAGIC>